sultan1997/society6-marketing-bot/README.md

 Features of the project:-

 1) Auto-commenting:-
 This bot can automatically comment and promote the artworks of people on discover page of society6.com.
 Also, the bot can give random comment so it looks genuine.
+It takes the comments from society6comments.txt

 Script - society6-promotion.py